DABrewery/GDC_AR_Mods/GDC_AR_Misc/GDC_Reforger_Lobby/README.md

 ## Purpose
 This mod adds Seskel's Reforger Lobby and tune a few game mode parameters (e.g. delay between briefing and game state).
 Reforger Lobby is a fantastic mod that provides two very important features :
 - a real lobby alla Arma 2 with many cool features
-- a game mod with no respawn.
+- a game mode with no respawn.
 When a player is dead, it is definitive.
 Instead of respawning, the player is taken on spectator view.
 For any information about Sekel's Reforger Lobby, see Reforger Lobby on AR Workshop

 This mod also adds custom loadouts for RHS factions :